Main illustration: Drew Shannon

 That’s why Abraham Maslow’s famed “Hierarchy of Needs” has become such a cornerstone of business theory – nothing so elegantly describes the spectrum of human motivation from basic needs to complex aspirations.

 With our mission to make business personal, we spend a lot of energy trying to determine our users’ needs, and in doing so, hope to ensure they come to rely on Intercom for their success.
 The path to that success, and the support we need to provide along the way, has many parallels to Maslow’s hierarchy.
-By paying attention to each level, you can lay the groundwork for your own Hierarchy of Customer Success.
+By paying attention to each level, you can lay the groundwork for your own Customer Success Pyramid.

 1. Precise and accurate